Defect #23318

 I finally found how to refactor the JOIN Statement and keep the initial performance improvements.
 Please find attached a patch against the master branch.
 This passed the issue_nested_set_concurrency_test on MySQL.

-Updated by Stephane Evr over 6 years ago
+Updated by Stephane Evr about 8 years ago

 I ran the test 10 times and all passed

-Updated by Jean-Philippe Lang over 6 years ago
+Updated by Jean-Philippe Lang about 8 years ago

 - Target version changed from 3.4.0 to Candidate for next major release